-In order to secure an E2 work visa (English teaching visa) with Korean Immigration all teachers (except Canadians – see below) must have two (2) documents Apostille Authenticated; your original Criminal Record Check and the Notarized Copy of your Diploma (Degree Certificate).
+In order to secure an E2 work visa (English teaching visa), all teachers (excluding Canadians – explained below) must have two (2) documents authenticated with an Apostille: your original Criminal Record Check and the Notarized Copy of your Bachelor’s Degree Certificate.

 Costs vary between countries and prices range from $20 – $80 per document.
-If you plan on mailing your documents for authentication then make sure to confirm which payment methods and mailing methods are acceptable because some government offices do not accept personal checks, money orders, etc.
+If you plan on mailing your documents for authentication, make sure to confirm which payment methods and mailing methods are acceptable because some government offices do not accept personal checks, money orders, etc.

 Not that we’re aware of.
 To our knowledge, governments can only Apostille documents that were issued from institutions within the same country.
 For example, a British candidate who graduated from a South African university cannot have his/her diploma authenticated with a UK Apostille.
 Alternatively, they will need to have it authenticated by the South African government.

 British candidates need to have documents Apostille authenticated by the UK Legalisation Office (a branch of the UK Foreign Office).

 Australians need to have documents Apostille authenticated by Smart Traveller (operated by the Australian Department of Foreign Affairs and Trade.